hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Telegram

 Monika supports Telegram.
 To enable notification via Telegram, you must have a Telegram bot.
-Please consult to [Bots: An introduction for developers](https://core.telegram.org/bots).
+Please consult [Bots: An introduction for developers](https://core.telegram.org/bots).

 ```yml
 - id: unique-id-telegram